How to Grow Primroses, a Cottage Garden Favorite

 What are Primroses?

-Primroses are perennial flowering plants that are native to Europe, Northwest Africa and parts of Asia.
+Primroses (Primula spp.) are perennial flowering plants that are native to Europe, Northwest Africa and parts of Asia.
 They are a member of the Primula family which has about 400 species.
-The English primrose, also called the Common primrose, is the species grown in our gardens.
+The English primrose (P. vulgaris), also called the Common primrose, is the species grown in our gardens.
 They are hardy in zones 4 through 8.
 Their natural habitat is deciduous woodlands.
 The plants sprout in the early spring while the trees are still bare of leaves.
 By the time they have finished flowering, leaves have begun to grow on the surrounding trees providing shade throughout the heat of summer.

-Primroses grow from a rosette of leaves that grows to about 4 to 12 inched in height, depending on the variety.
+Primroses grow from a rosette of leaves that ranges from 4 to 12 inches in height, depending on the cultivar.
 The leaves appear in early spring.
 The flowers grow from a single stalk that can be as high as 15 inches.
 The original primrose flowers were yellow, but thanks to the efforts of plant hybridizers, they are now available in almost every color, including bicolors.
 There are also double primroses which look like little roses.
 All have a yellow center.
 Bloom time is March and April.

 What are Japanese Primroses?